 It was a very nice party and I hope that when I’m 95 I will look as good as my aunt!

 We had a little time to kill before being dropped off at the airport so we decided to take a ride down Lake Shore Drive and end up in Millennium Park.
 But first my brother took us on a little tour of a few places from his childhood (before they moved to Carpentersville).
-One of those was the apartment building that my grandparents and parents live in when my parents were first married.
+One of those was the apartment building that my grandparents and parents lived in when my parents were first married.
 He pointed out our grandparents’ apartment which was easy to spot as it faced the street and then showed us the door that led up to where our parents lived.
 I was amazed that he could remember where the apartment building was after so many years!
 It was great to finally see that piece of history from long ago.

 We decided there wasn’t enough time to park and walk through Millennium Park so we were content to just drive by.
 I did get to see “the bean” just not up close and personal.
 Perhaps next time.